Slavery in France: Slave trade

 In the Germanic Kingdoms, Christians were banned from selling Christians as slaves to the non-Christians in the Church council of Orleans (627–630) and the Council of Chalon (639–654).

 The prohibition in selling Christians made the trade in non-Christian specifically targeted for the slave trade.
 The slaves trafficked in the slave trade via France were therefore mainly Pagans.

 There were two big slave routes in the Carolingian Empire in the 8th century: the South route trafficked Pagan Slavs via Bavaria over the Alps to Venice and from there via the Venetian slave trade to the Middle East; and the Western route from Germany to France via the Moselle, Meuse and Rhone to Arles and Marseilles, from where they were trafficked to their destination for slavery in al-Andalus, Maghreb and Egypt; the victims were mainly Pagan Slavs, but also Pagan Saxons and British peoples.

 Marseilles was one of the biggest slave markets in France, primarily dealing in non-Christian slaves, Moors, Pagans and Anglo-Saxon slaves.

 During the 9th century, the slave trade in the Carolingian Empire was mainly a transit trade, in which Pagan slaves were trafficked via France to their destination in the Muslim world, were the slave market were.

 The Church repeatedly opposed the slave trade, but their prohibitions had limited effect, since the Franks wanted gold and Eastern luxury goods, and slaves were the only goods the Middle East wanted from Europe in exchange.

 The Church Council of Estinnes (743) banned Christians to sell Christian slaves to non-Christians, and the Council of Meux (845) condemned both Christian and Jewish slave traders from selling slaves to the Muslims, and suggested that Christians buy the slaves being trafficked through France, in order to save them from being sold to the Islamic world.

-The slave market in Rouen were still in operation in the early 11th century, but after this the slave trade in Western Europe started to rapidly die out, since the Eastern European Slavs had converted to Christianity (and it was no longer possible to aquire Pagan slaves).
+The slave market in Rouen were still in operation in the early 11th century, but after this the slave trade in Western Europe started to rapidly die out, since the Eastern European Slavs had converted to Christianity (and it was no longer possible to acquire Pagan slaves).